potatosalad/erlang-jose/README.md

 #### Curve25519 and Curve448 Support

-Curve25519 and Curve448 and their associated signing/key exchange functions are experimentally supported while [CFRG ECDH and signatures in JOSE](https://tools.ietf.org/html/draft-ietf-jose-cfrg-curves) is still a draft.
+Curve25519 and Curve448 and their associated signing/key exchange functions are supported now that [RFC 8037](https://tools.ietf.org/html/rfc8037) has been published.

 Fallback support for `Ed25519`, `Ed25519ph`, `Ed448`, `Ed448ph`, `X25519`, and `X448` is provided.
 See [`crypto_fallback`](#cryptographic-algorithm-fallback) below.